Relintai/pandemonium_engine_docs/tutorials/editor/external_editor.md

 | Emacs               | `emacs +{line}:{col} {file}`                      |
 +---------------------+-----------------------------------------------------+

+Note:
-.. note:: For Visual Studio Code, you will have to point to the `code.cmd`
+ For Visual Studio Code, you will have to point to the `code.cmd`
           file.
 For Emacs, you can call `emacsclient` instead of `emacs` if you use the server mode.